 Master it and Redeem your Miles

 This is for those of course who have accumulated some miles and thinking about what to do with them.
-You can, of course, use them for booking a flight in business direct.
+You can, of course, use them for booking a flight in business direction.

 A strategy like this works great for people who travel often on business but spend their miles on pleasure trips with the family.

-I have friends from the blogging sphere or from business who have millions of miles and have no issue upgrading and spending 120,000 Avios on a flight per person.
+I have friends from the blogging sphere or from businesses who have millions of miles and have no issue upgrading and spending 120,000 Avios on a flight per person.

 Personally, I find this harder to accumulate this amount of miles for the average Joe or for families.
 For us, we are two people which would mean we need 240,000 Avios if we had a child this would mean extra points required.